greg-raven/Uncommon-Sense/_posts/2009-06-18-our-currency-determines-our-fate.md

 ---
-title: 'Our currency determines our fate'
+title: "Our currency determines our fate"
 layout: post
 categories:
 - money